SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 > ./workflow
 ```

-In the output, that looks like this:
+The output, that you've seen already, looks like this:

 ```
 add_authorities